specklesystems/speckle-docs/workspaces/roles.md

 - Full ownership of the workspace, including management of members, projects, and settings.
 - Automatically the project owner for all existing and new workspace projects.
 - Cannot be removed or have their role changed within a project by non-admins.
+- Can create, manage, and oversee all Speckle Automate functions within the workspace.

 ### Workspace Member